nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 If all goes well, you should now be able to use the `n` executable from your shell.

-This are some of the commands you can run:
+These are some of the commands you can run:

 ```bash
 # shows the version of `n` installed in your system